MicrosoftDocs/azure-docs/includes/functions-publish-project-vscode.md

 ## Publish the project to Azure

-In this section, you create a function app and related resources in your Azure subscription that you need to publish your deploy your code.
+In this section, you create a function app and related resources in your Azure subscription and then deploy your code.

 1. Choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, choose the **Deploy to function app...** button.